In The Gallery

 Our exhibition program is created by in-house or visiting curators.
 In addition to showcasing innovative art, we also host artist’s talks and other interactions between artists and audience.

-This work belongs to the Movement series, an ongoing project by Jacob GIls.
+Sophienholm #1, belongs to the Movement series, an ongoing project by the artist.

 The series Movement was developed out of an interest in pushing the boundaries